-For Controlled smoke, add four (4) pounds of charcoal and this one (1) wood chunk, creating layers of charcoal and wood chunks.
+For Controlled smoke, add four (4) pounds of charcoal and one (1) wood chunk, creating layers of charcoal and wood chunks.

 No, this is not recommended.

 No, we do not recommend smoking with any wood chunks larger than the size of a fist.
-Chunks larger than fist size will create too much heat on the door and damage to the unit.
+Chunks larger than fist size will create too much heat on the door and cause damage to the unit.

 Yes.
 If the temperature is set to anything under 500°F and the lid is opened, the fan will run continuously to try and maintain the set temperature.
-If the temperature is set to anything above 500°F and the lid is opened, the grill will default the temperature to 500°F for safety, once the lid is closed, the grill will return to the set temperature.
+If the temperature is set to anything above 500°F and the lid is opened, the grill will default the temperature to 500°F for safety.
+Once the lid is closed, the grill will return to the set temperature.

 Close the all lids.
 Press and hold the Power button until the grill powers off.
-The two slides will be used to smoother the fire.
+The two slides will be used to smother the fire.
 Put the small slide through the bottom slot and the larger slide through the upper slot.
 If the slide will not go in fully, it may have slid behind the shroud and was not properly inserted in the sleeve.
 Pull the slide out, make sure it is parallel to the slot and try again.
-The “M” should be facing upright. *Failure to insert slides will cause remaining charcoal to burn and could cause damage. to grill. *Do not store or cover until the grill has completely cooled.
+The “M” should be facing upright. *Failure to insert slides will cause remaining charcoal to burn and could cause damage to grill. *Do not store or cover until the grill has completely cooled.

 Grill should be covered in a dry area, away from direct sunlight.